Smart Eating Tips: How Not to Overeat This Holiday Season

 Mistakes that push plates past the limit

-A California-specific frame
+A Practical frame

 Graphic on sleep loss and holiday overeating: Two photos of a tired man sitting on bed at night.
 Text: "Sleep Loss: The Hidden Driver of Holiday Overeating" explains short sleep raises ghrelin, lowers leptin, priming overeating.
 Sandy Zeldes branding.